ASCII Media Works: Video games

 ASCII Media Works has been in the business of developing and producing video games of series that have light novels or manga published by the company.
 These games are typically visual novels, a genre of adventure games, but some have also been sound novels, which has less attributes of an adventure game than a normal visual novel.
 The video games produced are ported to the PlayStation 2 or Nintendo DS.
-Since ASCII Media Works is a continuation of MediaWorks, the company includes the video games previously produced before the merger with ASCII on their official website for their video games.
+Since ASCII Media Works is a continuation of MediaWorks, the company includes the video games previously produced before the merger with ASCII on its official website for its video games.
 The video games produced are organized into categories for similarly made games.
 Aside from the main class of visual and sound novels produced, three games were re-released in the Dengeki SP series at reduced prices from their original release; SP stands for "special price".
 Another class produced exclusively for the Nintendo DS are under the brand imprint series DS Dengeki Bunko, and are games based on light novels published under ASCII Media Works' male light novel imprint Dengeki Bunko.
 Five games have been produced under this brand, and the two games in the series based on Iriya no Sora, UFO no Natsu were re-released in a single package together.
-The company lists the titles which have been the most popular among the games they have produced which include releases based on Sister Princess, DearS, Kino's Journey, Futakoi, and Strawberry Panic!.
+The company lists the titles which have been the most popular among the games it has produced which include releases based on Sister Princess, DearS, Kino's Journey, Futakoi, and Strawberry Panic!.